2022

 North East Ambulance Service

-Concerns summary The ambulance service failed to conduct a detailed assessment for a mental health incident, resulting in inadequate clinical input and limited learning from a serious event.
+Concerns summary (AI summary) The ambulance service failed to conduct a detailed assessment for a mental health incident, resulting in inadequate clinical input and limited learning from a serious event.
 Trust-wide policy review and comprehensive retraining are urgently required.

 Peter Pearson